Vinayakmr/demo/readme.txt

 #Demo Project

-This is asimple readme file.
+This is a simple readme file.

+Just made new changes by adding this new current sentance.